-Are you visiting Thailand and want to see the best things in Pai Thailand?
-Good, because I managed to the very 10 fun things to do in Pai in just one day on a sweet personal scooter tour and I am going to share wit you the most awesome things in Pai.
-We arrived with just one full day on our hands to do 10 fun things in Pai in one day.
-There is only thing to do with this, hire a trusty scooter, fill it with gas and let’s hit the road for a dusk till down adventure.
+Are you ready to see one of the best destinations in Thailand?
+Here is the best things in Pai.
+One of the best places to visit in Thailand.
+I am going to share with you the most awesome things to see in Pai.
+And, there is only one thing to do with this, hire a trusty scooter, fill it with gas and let’s hit the road for a dusk till dawn adventure.
 Pai is a town with a cool quirky vibe and got plenty going for it.
 I’ve heard off many backpackers that Pai is up there as one of the best places to visit in Thailand.
 There’s something in Pai for everyone to do and you will discover this on your visit here.

 There is plenty of mega things you can do in Pai.
 For example, the pai canyon, the land split or the big white Buddha.
 I want to share with you all the information you need for visiting these top tourist spots in Pai.